Nicoll Highway MRT station: Tunnel collapse

 The tunnels linking to the station caved in along with a 100 m stretch of the Nicoll Highway on 20 April 2004.
 The collapse of a tunnel retaining wall caused soil subsidence, creating a hole 100 metres long, 130 metres wide, and 30 metres deep (328 by 427 by 98 ft).
 Four people were killed and three were injured.
-While the Singapore Civil Defence Force (SCDF) managed to recover three bodies, the search for the last victim's body had to be called off two days after the incident owing to the unstable condition of the collapsed area, and his body was never found and recovered.
+While the Singapore Civil Defence Force (SCDF) managed to recover three bodies, the search for the last victim's body had to be called off two days after the incident owing to the unstable condition of the collapsed area, and his body was never found.

 Safety measures were implemented after the collapse to minimise further damage to the collapsed area.
-A damaged canal had to be blocked up to prevent any water from the Kallang River from entering the site, while canvas sheets were laid on slopes in the site to protect the soil.
-Meanwhile, the surrounding buildings were monitored for their stability with additional settlement markers and electro-level beams installed at the nearby Golden Mile Complex.
+A damaged canal had to be blocked to prevent any water from the Kallang River from entering the site, while canvas sheets were laid on slopes to protect the soil.
+Meanwhile, the surrounding buildings were monitored for stability with additional settlement markers and electro-level beams installed at the nearby Golden Mile Complex.
 The Land Transport Authority (LTA) halted work at 16 of the 24 CCL excavation sites so these could be reviewed.

 The collapsed site was quickly stabilised through the injection of concrete into areas vulnerable to movement or further collapse.
-Several vehicles, equipment and construction materials were retrieved using a specialised crane.
-The remaining equipment and material at the site were buried under infill rather than retrieved to avoid risking further collapse.
+Several vehicles, equipment and construction materials were retrieved using a crane.
+The remaining equipment and material at the site were buried in place to avoid risking further collapse.
 Access to the collapsed site via the completed parts of the tunnel and the shaft was sealed off.
 After the site was refilled, the Nicoll Highway was rebuilt on bored piles so the new highway would not be affected by future excavation works.
 Reconstruction of the highway began on 24 August 2004; the new highway reopened on 4 December.

 An investigation report by a Committee of Inquiry (COI) concluded that the incident could have been prevented and was caused by human error and organisational failures.
 The strut-waler support system was poorly designed and was weaker than it should have been, while there was a lack of monitoring and proper management of data.
 Although the LTA initially insisted that the collapse happened without warning, the COI report revealed that there were already "warning signs", such as excessive wall deflections and surging inclinometer readings, which were not addressed seriously.
 The report added that there was a lack of safety culture at the site and made several recommendations to improve the safety of construction projects, which the government accepted.